mlund/cppm-generator/README.md

 The default parameters produce an isotropic, charged particle similar to `P00` from Table 1 in [this](https://doi.org/10.48550/arXiv.1701.02457) publication.
+It is also possible to impose a target molecular dipole moment using the `--dipole` option.

 ~~~
 $ cppm-generator --help